RIPPLE COLLECTIVE, LLC

 Our teaching style emphasizes experiential learning and involves asking questions and telling stories.
 Our teaching is rooted in developmentally-appropriate, liberatory education principles and collective liberation, centering Indigenous sovereignty, racial justice, anti-colonialism, disability justice, and environmental stewardship as inseparable.
 We believe that understanding history, land, and justice is essential to raising resilient, empathetic children who can thrive in a changing world.

-Ripple Forest School is a small, teacher-owned & -operated program deeply rooted in our connection to the land and community.
-Our program is proudly woman-led, neurodivergent-led, LGBTQ+-led, and disabled-led, reflecting our investment in inclusivity.
+Ripple Forest School is a small, part-time, teacher-owned & -operated program rooted in our connection to the land and community.
+Our program is proudly woman-led, neurodivergent-led, LGBTQ+-led, and disabled-led.

 This forest has been home to Cherokee people and other Indigenous nations since time immemorial.
 Colonization has tried to sever those relationships—but the knowledge still lives.
 We are learning how to be in right relationship too, and how to repair the ways our own ancestors were separated from land.
 We acknowledge that we are uninvited guests on this land, and we strive to honor that by listening, learning, and practicing ongoing reciprocity.